Don’t miss anything. Follow Us.

 Mr. Tareni Prasad Mallick, Lab Manager

-Mr. Kartik Jena, Lab Technician
+Mr. Kartik Jena, Project Associate-II

-Mr. Mrutyunjaya Padhi, Lab Technician
+Mr. Mrutyunjaya Padhi, Project Lab Technician

 Ms. Monalisa Gosh, JRF